aboe026/software-update-checker/README.md

 #### Functional Tests

-Functional tests run against the final, distributable executable and are meant to test overarching scenarios of the tool to simulate as close as possible real interactions and use/edge cases.
-They required code to be [packaged](#package), and can be run with
+Functional tests are for portions of the code that cannot easily be mocked (or do not make sense to mock), such as executables and interacting with a live website.
+They can be run with

 ```sh
 npm run test:func